Finding the Best Hardware Stores

-Some independent stores in the area stand out for good advice and the best staff attitudes—the two aspects of service hardware store customers care about most.
-As our Ratings Tables show, a number of independent stores throughout the Puget Sound area were rated “superior” for quality of advice by more than 80 percent of their surveyed customers.
-Local chain McLendon Hardware received similarly high ratings.
+There are independent stores in the area that are standouts for good advice and the best staff attitudes—the two aspects of service hardware store customers care about most.
+As our Ratings Tables show, a number of independent stores throughout the Boston area were rated “superior” for quality of advice by more than 80 percent of their surveyed customers.

-The national chains scored much lower.
-At the time of our last full, published report, Home Depot stores were rated “superior” for quality of advice by only 26 percent of their surveyed customers and Lowe’s by only 27 percent.
+National chains Home Depot and Lowe’s scored much lower.
+At the time of our last full, published report, area Home Depot stores were rated “superior” for quality of advice by only 31 percent of their surveyed customers, and Lowe’s stores by only 38 percent.